vsafonova/debugging/README.md

 Logical error, incorrect data display.
 I saw incorrect data displayed on the webpage.
 To round the resulting value to the nearest integer, we need to use the appropriate mathematical method.

 Line 19:
 Syntax error, incorrect data display.
 I saw incorrect data displayed on the webpage.
-Using template literals with `${}` inside backticks is a correct syntax for string interpolation in JavaScript.
+Using template literals with `${}` inside backticks is the correct syntax for string interpolation in JavaScript.

 Lines 28, 30, 32, 34:
 Logical error, if-statement is flipped.